-Before 15 seconds has passed, push and release the valet switch one (1) time then push the valet switch a second time and hold it in on until 1 short and 1 long chirp or beep is heard then release it.
-You are now in transmitter part 1 programming mode.
+Before 15 seconds has passed, push and release the valet switch one (1) time then push the valet switch a second time and hold it in on until 1 short and 1 long chirp or beep is heard, then release it.
+You are now in Alarm Feature Programming Part 1 programming mode.